LogicOverSnacks/glint-site/src/assets/docs/user_interface-search_view.md

 * author name or email
 * commit message

 The commit message is shown at the top, followed by the author and commit id.
-Clicking on the commit id will jump to that id in the main view.
+Clicking on the commit id will jump to that commit in the main view.

 ## Files
-This section shows all files for which a commit has been made with changes to the file that match the search query.
+This section shows a list of files, where the search query matches a change made to that file by one or more commits.
-The file path is displayed at the top, followed by a list of commits which match the search query.
+The file path is displayed at the top, followed by a list of commits where the matching changes were made.
 Clicking on one of these commits will display the [File Popup](/docs/user_interface-search_view#File_Popup).

 ## File Popup
 This popup displays the diff of a particular file in a particular commit, with the changes that match the search query highlighted.
 From here there are buttons to jump to the commit, or perform a file blame.